IntegralEquations/Inti.jl/docs/src/index.md

 complex problems involving multiple domains, heterogeneous coefficients, vector-valued PDEs, and three-dimensional geometries.
 The best way to dive deeper into Inti.jl's capabilities is the [tutorials](@ref "Getting started") section.
-You can also find more advanced usage in the [examples](@ref "Toy example") section.
+More advanced usage can be found in the [examples](@ref "Toy example") section.

 ## Contributing